Exfoliation is an important step that happens regularly in a good skincare regimen.

 Additionally, Mandelic Acid has lipophilic properties, meaning it can cut through the skin’s sebum and penetrate much deeper into the skin, unlike other AHAs that typically tend to work better on the surface of the skin.

-This product also contains Beta-Glucan which is a skin-soothing agent with antioxidant properties as well as Centella Asiatica Extract which is an anti-inflammatory ingredient popular in products for sensitive and acne-prone skin.
+This product also contains Beta-Glucan, a skin-soothing agent with antioxidant properties and Centella Asiatica Extract, an anti-inflammatory ingredient popular in products for sensitive and acne-prone skin.

 How To Use It?

 The BHA Blackhead Power Liquid by the Korean brand COSRX is a gentle, leave-on exfoliant.